Reminiscences about the artist, Klaus Hentschel, ed.(2015)

 format A4, 124 pages, paperback binding with numerous color illustrations; contains 40 contributions by the artist's relatives, friends, professional colleagues, acquaintances, neighbors, Soroptimist Club members, collectors, art historians, and curators.
 It also includes the pastor's funeral sermon and a memoir by the editor Klaus Hentschel, Price: 19.90 € ISBN 978-3-89728-082-3

-A new catalog on imaginary landscapes, Imaginäre Landschaften appeared in April 2012 in celebration of the artist’s 90th birthday
+Reproductions of her imaginary landscapes, Imaginäre Landschaften appeared in April 2012 in celebration of the artist’s 90th birthday

 format A4, oblong, 48 pages, paperback binding, with numerous color illustrations of abstract landscapes as well as a few expressive studies inspired by landscapes, Price: just 12.00 € plus shipping ISBN 978-3-89728-072-4